IllinoisExperts/csv-to-experts/README.md

 This ensures they will not break the XML during validation.

 ### How to use
-- Prepare a CSV file.
-See the template for required headers.
+- Export a CSV of citations from Zotero.
+Alternately, prepare a CSV file: See the template for required headers.
 - Afterwards, the XML outfile must be validated.
 - Then it is ready to be bulk uploaded in the Pure portal.